-Table A presents the tuition schedule for 2020 Fall Semester.
-The College may revise the schedule for 2020 Spring Semester and/or for 2020 Summer Semesters pending state funding.
+Table A presents the tuition schedule for the 2021 Fall Semester.
+The College may revise the schedule for the 2022 Spring Semester and/or for the 2022 Summer Semesters pending state funding.
 Tuition and fees for auditing courses are the same as for regular enrollment in the courses.
 Students must complete enrollment in audited courses during the regular registration periods.